Submissions

 Methods: This section should contain all the information that was available at the time the plan or protocol for the study was being written.
 You should describe your selection of the observational or experimental participants, identify the methods, apparatus and procedures in sufficient detail to allow others to reproduce the results, and describe statistical methods with enough detail to enable acknowledgeable readers with access to the original data to verify the reported results.

 Results: Present your results in logical sequence in the text, tables, and figures.
-Where a new parameter is reported, the results should include proper heading as appropriate.
+Where a new parameter is reported, the results should include a proper heading as appropriate.

 Discussion: This should include inferences/consequences of the findings and their limitations/justifications, with reference to all other relevant studies conducted previously or ongoing published results and the possibilities these suggestions for future research.